 • Don’t keep film in any luggage or baggage that will be checked.
 This includes cameras that still have film in them.

 • Consider shipping your exposed film to the film lab for processing… preferably to The Darkroom.

 Always have instant film hand checked and never have it scanned through the x-ray machine.
 It must be hand checked.
 Film that’s wrapped in silver wrapping will likely be opened by the TSA agents, so you’ll save time and have it done with more care if you prepare it yourself prior.
 Anything instant such as Polaroid, Fuji pack film and Instax will be fogged with muddy shadows when scann by the x-ray machines.

 What if I can’t get my film hand-checked?

 If for some reason you don’t have time, aren’t permitted, or totally forget to request a hand-check for your film, don’t sweat it.
 The odds are in your favor.
 We’ve gathered a handful of our x-rayed film scans—most of which went through an x-ray a total of 6 times and still produced great results!

 Kodak TMAX400 U.S. X-RAY 4 TIMES

 Ilford DELTA 3200 EU X-RAY 6 times

-Below illustrates the extreme effects of X-rays when scanned in checked baggage.
+Below illustrates the extreme effects of X-rays when scanned in checked luggage.